ddmesh/gl-inet-gl-e750-mcu/README.md

 from GL-INET (openwrt) via UART.
 But there is absolutely no check for correct data.
 The Loader is stupid and just takes any information from the UART.
 If you Ctrl-C the update-mcu tool and try to restart, it will receive the "UPDATE" command (simple text) and use this as firmare.
-This is one why to brick the display.
+This is one way to brick the display.

 # Unbricking
 The only way is to use a debug interface for this MCU from